shan376/DevOps-Portfolio/README.md

-# Junior DevOps / Cloud Engineer Resume Projects
+# Junior DevOps / Cloud Engineer Projects

 This repository contains hands-on projects aligned with my resume and internship/lab experience.
 All work is documented with scripts, YAMLs, diagrams, and assignments.